cogini/buildroot_ec2/README.md

 # Buildroot config for AWS EC2

+This is an example of using the [Buildroot](https://buildroot.org/) embedded Linux build system to create a custom AMI for Amazon.

-This is a basic [Buildroot](https://buildroot.org/) "board" config for Amazon EC2, with ssh.
+It is a basi Buildroot "board" config, with ssh and a few utilities.

 The Linux kernel config comes from NixOS Linux 4.14.32 AWS.

+The general approach is to build on an EC2 instance and create an image on an EBS volume, then create a snapshot of the volume and turn it into an AMI.

 Check out this repo on an EC2 build server.
 I used Ubuntu 18.04, t2.xlarge instance.
 The build generates a lot of files, so I added a 100GB gp2 EBS volume, mounted under my home directory.

-Add an EBS volume for the target system.
-We will create an AMI by making a snapshot of this volume.
-I used a 1GB gp2 volume, mounted under `/dev/sdf`.
+I used a 1GB gp2 volume for the target system, mounted under `/dev/sdf`.

 ## Install build deps